Action 8. Develop systems to guarantee continuity of skilled support for lactation between hospitals and health care settings in the community

 - Toolkit: Continuity of Care Connections (with Appendix A & B) and Appendix C

-Action Activities: The Carolina Global Breastfeeding Institute has developed a comprehensive evidenced-based prenatal education curriculum that includes a 28-page patient booklet and matching educator flip chart with suggested conversational text.
+Action Activities: CGBI has created a resource toolkit for supporting mothers in complex emergency situations.
+CGBI has updated and revised Ready Set Baby, a comprehensive evidenced-based prenatal education curriculum that includes a 24-page patient booklet and matching educator flip chart with suggested conversational text.
+An online version is in process.

-Action Activities: The Healthy Children Project works to increase continuity of breastfeeding care through training, consultation and research.
+Action Activities: The Healthy Children Project, Inc. works to increase continuity of breastfeeding care through training, consultation and research.

 Supporting Link: https://www.hmbana.org/publications